aidswidjaja/study/docs/commerce/ch5/unit3.md

 ---
-title: "Risk and return; Selecting a mix of investments and; Maintaining records and monitoring investments"
+title: "Unit 3: Risk and return; Selecting a mix of investments and; Maintaining records and monitoring investments"
 layout: default
 nav_order: 3
 parent: "Chapter 5 – Investing"